 - Press Windows Key + C.

-- Type “memory” in Search Box.
+- Type Memory in Search Box.
 Select Everywhere from the drop-down box in case you’re using Windows 8.1, or click on Settings icon if you’re using Windows 8.

 - Press Windows Key + X.

 - Choose Programs and Features from the context menu options.